 Pick up any work of fiction and flip through it.
 In fact, flip through several.
 How much of the novel is dialogue?

 With the exception of a few genres or older works, I’m betting your estimate comes in around 40-50 percent.
 It might even come in higher if the book is aimed at younger readers.
 The presence of dialogue means SCENE, which means ACTION, not narrative.
-And anyone pounding out a novel knows that scene/action should make up the bulk of the book to adequately move the story along.
+Anyone pounding out a novel knows that scene/action should make up the bulk of the book to adequately move the story along.

 So, back to that estimate: 40-50 percent.
 That’s a disaster in the making if your dialogue is weak.
 Let’s look at some common pitfalls.

-Repetition in Structure and Dialogue Tags.
+Repetition in Structure and Dialogue Tags

 Dialogue, followed by tag.
 Dialogue followed by tag.
 Watch for patterns like this during conversations and shake up the order if they go on ad-nauseum.
 Another common repeat is NOUN/PRONOUN + said (or vice-versa).
 Said tends to be invisible and should be used, but don’t rule out the occasional use of a BEAT (see below) or tagless dialogue (provided it’s clear who’s speaking).